QueenstarInfoSecurity/EcommerceDB-with-RBAC-PCI-DSS-Compliant/README.md

 ## License
  This project is licensed under the MIT License.
 ## ** Disclaimer:**
 This project is provided **as is**, without any warranties or guarantees.
-The author assumes **no responsibility** for any issues, damages,or legal consequences arising from the use of this content.
-Users should consult legal professionals before implementing any contractual or security related clauses.
+The developer assumes **no responsibility** for any issues, damages,or legal consequences arising from the use of this content.
+Users should consult legal professionals before implementing.

 ## Acknowledgments